sunnymnie/crypto/theses/battlefly-long.md

 ### During Arbitrum Treasure + Battlefly event ETA Sept 3-9
 - Want to liquidate most of my position in the first few days to make sure no second-hand NFTs are competing with my sell pressure
 - Want to be out most of my position by the end of the event
+- Consider buying back a few weeks/months after Odyssey if I am still regularly playing the game and I am in-line with the mission and team is making progress